frankpablo/csc110-hw01/README.md

 ```

-To see how the test system helps, it;s a good idea to read on and look at the output for each specific test.
+To see how the test system helps, its a good idea to read on and look at the output for each specific test.

 Here is the output for the section related to the test called `test1_x_printout `